web-infra-dev/rspack/crates/rspack_error/README.md

 ### How
 1. Run `cargo test`.
 2. If any updates related to diagnostic emitting, the testing maybe fail.
-3. Checking if the fixtures.new.snap is expected, if true then run `cargo insta accept`, more document you could see https://github.com/mitsuhiko/insta
+3. Checking if the `fixtures.new.snap` is expected, if true then run `cargo insta accept`, more document you could see https://github.com/mitsuhiko/insta.
+   Else adjust you program logic then goto `1`